-The Income Tax Authority determines if the organization exists for a 'charitable purpose,' and accordingly grants registration under section 12AA (for tax exemption) and section 8oG for tax deduction (enabling a donor to generally enjoy a fifty per cent tax deduction - or a one hundred per cent tax deduction in the case of institutions like the National Trust for Welfare of Persons with Autism, Cerebral Palsy, Mental Retardation, and Multiple Disabilities, the National Association for the Blind, the Family Planning Association of India, etc. - on the contribution made while computing his/her taxable income).
-Ministry of Home Affairs would be the agency to grant registration or prior permission to any 'person' (individual or institution) wanting to receive funds from any 'foreign source' for a "definite cultural, economic, educational, religious or social programme."
+The Income Tax Authority determines if the organization exists for a "charitable purpose" and grants registration accordingly under section 12AA (for tax exemption) and section 80G for tax deduction.
+Section 80G enables a donor to generally enjoy a fifty percent tax deduction - or a one hundred percent tax deduction in the case of institutions like the National Trust for Welfare of Persons with Autism, Cerebral Palsy, Mental Retardation, and Multiple Disabilities, the National Association for the Blind, the Family Planning Association of India, etc. - on the contribution made while computing his/her taxable income.
+The Ministry of Home Affairs would be the agency to grant registration or prior permission to any "person" (individual or institution) wanting to receive funds from any 'foreign source' for a "definite cultural, economic, educational, religious or social program."

-There would also be other regulators depending on the size, nature of work and activities of the organisation (e.g. Shops & Establishments Act, Goods & Services Tax, etc.)
+Other regulators are involved, depending on the size, nature of work and activities of the organization, such as under the Shops and Establishments Act and Goods and Services Tax.

-c.
-Registration Procedures
+C. Registration Procedures

-At the state level registration procedures vary from state to state.
+At the state level, registration procedures vary from state to state.
 A trust can be registered within a few days in Delhi or Karnataka state.
 However, in the State of Maharashtra or Gujarat the process could take a few months.
 A not-for profit company can be registered anywhere in India within about six to eight weeks.

-To obtain a tax exemption and tax deduction, the processing time by the Income Tax

-Authority could take at least three to four months.
+To obtain a tax exemption and tax deduction, the processing time by the Income Tax Authority could take several months.

-Registration or prior permission under FCRA could also take a minimum of three to four months, but often takes much longer.
+Registration or prior permission under FCRA could also take a minimum of three to four months, but the process often takes much longer.